EasyFinance.com Community

 What will I need it for?

-In the first place you will need to provide an income for yourself as the state pension is fairly basic, secondly, you will need money available for healthcare and personal care as you age.
-Of course, you can’t predict exactly how much you will need to save – you don’t know how ill you might become or for how long you will need personal care – but knowing what the options are now will allow you to plan to have a choice when the future becomes clearer.
+You will need to provide an income for yourself as the state pension is fairly basic.
+But why do you need funds?
+You will need it for availing healthcare and personal care as you age.
+Of course, you can’t predict exactly how much you will need to save – you don’t know how ill you might become or for how long you will need personal care.
+So, having a decent amount saved up could actually help you to live a more fulfilling life after retirement.
+For instance, if you end up needing home health care service in your golden years, your nest egg could come in handy for paying the expenses associated with it.
+The best part is you could exempt yourself from feeling the financial burden at that time.

 What options?